New Zealand’s Vaccine Strategy

 MFAT Approach to Vaccination

 Yes, wherever possible.
-MFAT will endeavour to facilitate access to safe and effective vaccines for all SNZ staff and dependants and SEP staff as early as possible while working within local and New Zealand policy and regulatory settings.
+MFAT will endeavour to facilitate access to safe and effective vaccines for all SNZ staff and dependants and SEP staff as early as is feasible while working within local and New Zealand policy and regulatory settings.
+The distribution and sequencing of vaccines included in New Zealand’s advance purchase agreements is being planned by the MoH.
+However, MFAT is working with the MoH to ensure that the needs of staff in the offshore network are considered in planning and sequencing and we will provide further information on this aspect in due course.

 There are no current plans to arrange COVID-19 vaccination for staff in New Zealand.
 Vaccines in New Zealand will be administered according to the MoH vaccine sequencing framework.